How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Use Interactive Playtime

 Interactive playtime is not only fun for your puppy, but it also provides valuable bonding time between you and your furry friend.
-Engage in interactive games such as fetch, tug-of-war, or hide-and-seek to keep your puppy physically and mentally .
-These activities also reinforce your puppy's training and obedience .
+Engage in interactive games such as fetch, tug-of-war, or hide-and-seek to keep your puppy physically and mentally active.
+These activities also reinforce your puppy's training and obedience skills.
 Incorporate positive reinforcement and rewards during playtime to make it a positive and enjoyable experience for both of you.

 Socialization and Enriching Experiences